-Saxonburg struggles to schedule Knoch homecoming parade
+Saxonburg working to schedule Knoch homecoming parade

 SAXONBURG — Knoch High School has a tough-to-accommodate date for their annual homecoming football game parade: Thursday, Sept.
 18, the same day as another event in downtown Saxonburg.